Take the Waterfall Challenge During Whiskeytown’s Waterfall Week

-For additional information about the activities at Whiskeytown National Recreation Area, please contact Jeffrey Gerbic at (530) 242-3421.
-More about Whiskeytown National Recreation Area is available on the park's website at www.nps.gov/whis.
-For more information about National Park Week, please visit:www.nps.gov/npweek or www.nationalparkweek.org.
+For additional information about the activities at Whiskeytown National Recreation Area, please contact Clinton Kane at 530-242-3451.
+To learn more about visiting Whiskeytown National Recreation Area, visit the park's website at www.nps.gov/whis.
+For more information on National Park Week, please visit: www.nps.gov/npweek or www.nationalparkweek.org.